-Do you pay attention to What's new section before hitting the "update" button?
+Do you pay attention to What’s new aka release notes section before hitting the “update” button?
 If not, maybe you should.
 Because Slack prepares hilarious app release notes, that will definitely make your day.

 All updates, bug fixes, and new features are documented on separate updates page in easy to follow format.
 A simple solution that a lot of companies use.
 But instead of saying and stating what has been changed, Slack also explains how the change in software will affect your user experience.
 With screenshots, short videos and GIFs everyone can understand that Slack is doing their best to improve the product.

 Slack’s in-app notification is probably one of the least annoying, non-disturbing new updates notification icons.
 Designed in form of a present, you truly feel like they’ve made it for you – a new present from Slack.

 To this current day, Slack’s following base is the following: